Dynamic array: Variants

 Gap buffers are similar to dynamic arrays but allow efficient insertion and deletion operations clustered near the same arbitrary location.
 Some deque implementations use array deques, which allow amortized constant time insertion/removal at both ends, instead of just one end.

 Goodrich presented a dynamic array algorithm called tiered vectors that provides O(n^{1/k}) performance for insertions and deletions from anywhere in the array, and O(k) get and set, where k ≥ 2 is a constant parameter.

 Hashed array tree (HAT) is a dynamic array algorithm published by Sitarski in 1996.
 Hashed array tree wastes order n^{1/2} amount of storage space, where n is the number of elements in the array.
 The algorithm has O(1) amortized performance when appending a series of objects to the end of a hashed array tree.

 In a 1999 paper, Brodnik et al. describe a tiered dynamic array data structure, which wastes only n^{1/2} space for n elements at any point in time, and they prove a lower bound showing that any dynamic array must waste this much space if the operations are to remain amortized constant time.
 Additionally, they present a variant where growing and shrinking the buffer has not only amortized but worst-case constant time.

 Bagwell (2002) presented the VList algorithm, which can be adapted to implement a dynamic array.

-Naïve resizable arrays -- also called "the worst implementation" of resizable arrays -- keep the allocated size of the array exactly big enough for all the data it contains, perhaps by calling realloc for each and every item added to the array.
+Naïve resizable arrays—also called "the worst implementation" of resizable arrays—keep the allocated size of the array exactly big enough for all the data it contains, perhaps by calling realloc for each and every item added to the array.
 Naïve resizable arrays are the simplest way of implementing a resizable array in C. They don't waste any memory, but appending to the end of the array always takes Θ(n) time.

-Linearly growing arrays pre-allocate ("waste") Θ(1) space every time they re-size the array, making them many times faster than naïve resizable arrays -- appending to the end of the array still takes Θ(n) time but with a much smaller constant.
+Linearly growing arrays pre-allocate ("waste") Θ(1) space every time they re-size the array, making them many times faster than naïve resizable arrays—appending to the end of the array still takes Θ(n) time but with a much smaller constant.

 Naïve resizable arrays and linearly growing arrays may be useful when a space-constrained application needs lots of small resizable arrays;

 they are also commonly used as an educational example leading to exponentially growing dynamic arrays.

 Language support

-C++'s std::vector and Rust's std::vec::Vec are implementations of dynamic arrays, as are java.util.ArrayList on Java and System.Collections.ArrayList on the .NET Framework.
+C++'s std::vector and Rust's std::vec::Vec are implementations of dynamic arrays, as are java.util.ArrayList in Java and System.Collections.ArrayList in the .NET Framework.